RaphaelAsla/SVDImageCompressor/README.md

 The exact method depends on your IDE or editor, but here are general steps:

 Install Eigen and OpenCV 2.
-Link the OpenCV libraries in your IDE (e.g., Visual Studio, Clion, etc.).
+Link the OpenCV libraries in your IDE (e.g., Visual Studio, Clion, etc.). <br>
 Build the project following your IDE's procedure for linking libraries.

 ### Usage